 This is the most common, standard sized masu cup.

-From old times, masu cups of this size are used for drinking sake on celebrations in Japan.
+From old times, masu cups of this size are used for drinking sake during celebrations in Japan.

 Since the masu cups were used for measurement as well, its name comes from the traditional Japanese unit of g?, which is equal to the volume of approximately 0.1804L = 180.4ml.